Cowboys News App [Android]

 Henry Ruggs III

-Alabama, WR, (AP Photo/Vasha Hunt)
+Alabama, WR, Henry Ruggs III (AP Photo/Vasha Hunt)

 Henry Ruggs III, WR, Alabama

 Adding Henry Ruggs III to the mix with Amari Cooper and would make the Dallas Cowboys passing game an absolute nightmare for opposing defenses.
-His God-given speed and talent is a game changer, much like WR Tyreek Hill.
-With so much work to do on the defensive side of the ball, the Cowboys are probably going to have to field a high-scoring to have any kind of success in 2020.
+His God-given speed and talent is a game changer, much like Kansas City Chiefs WR Tyreek Hill.
+With so much work to do on the defensive side of the ball, the Cowboys are probably going to have to field a high-scoring offense to have any kind of success in 2020.
 Ruggs' addition would help accomplish just that.

 Round 2